-Competency Course Describe specific assessment opportunity Apply implementation science approaches to improve uptake of evidence for decision-making PUBH 8708 Applied Public Health Methods PUBH 8708 - In the Final Project, groups of students apply implementation science approaches to address priority health challenges in a grant proposal.
+Assessment of Competencies for DrPH, Public Health Generalist Competency Course Describe specific assessment opportunity Apply implementation science approaches to improve uptake of evidence for decision-making.
+PUBH 8708 Applied Public Health Methods PUBH 8708-In the Final Project, groups of students apply implementation science approaches to address priority health challenges in a grant proposal.
 Teams propose topics and implementation-science oriented research questions before designing an approach.
-Students 'pitch' their proposal to public health practitioners using a PowerPoint presentation as well as write a paper.
-Students are individually assessed during the oral presentation as all group members are expected to present and answer questions during the Q&A. See ERF Integrate leadership frameworks into practices, programs, and/or policies to address public health challenges PUBH 8706 Leadership Principles and Practice 1 PUBH 8706 - For the Personal Leadership Model and Leadership Framework paper, students write about their personal leadership model and apply it to key leadership frameworks/theories/concepts.
+Students pitch their proposal to public health practitioners using a PowerPoint presentation and write a paper.
+Students are individually assessed during the oral presentation as all group members are expected to present and answer questions during the Q&A. See ERF.
+Integrate leadership frameworks into practices, programs, and/or policies to address public health challenges.
+PUBH 8706 Leadership Principles and Practice 1 PUBH 8706-For the Personal Leadership Model and Leadership Framework paper, students write about their personal leadership model and apply it to key leadership frameworks/theories/concepts.
 Students describe how they integrated or plan to integrate their leadership framework into at least one example of a public health program, policy or practice.
-Additionally, students write a Strategic Plan to support their Personal Leadership Framework where they develop an 8-year strategy to support their leadership framework (pg.
+Additionally, students write a Strategic Plan to support their Personal Leadership Framework where they develop an 8-year strategy to support their leadership framework (p.
 4).
-Understand how to apply a health equity lens in all aspects of public health practice, including assessments, programs, policies, and/or services PUBH 8720 Social Change and Collective Impact PUBH 8720 - In Homework #1 Journal Article Analysis, students discuss the role of politics, ideology and activism in public health research and practice.
+Understand how to apply a health equity lens in all aspects of public health practice, including assessments, programs, policies, and/or services.
+PUBH 8720 Social Change and Collective Impact PUBH 8720-In Homework #1 Journal Article Analysis, students discuss the role of politics, ideology and activism in public health research and practice.
 Students choose one of four supplied articles and write a paper answering a series of questions related to health inequities (see page 4 of syllabus).
 In Homework #2 Identifying Levers for Change, students identify specific policies and practices that are driving inequities as measured in health, wealth and social well-being (see page 5 of syllabus).
 In the Small Group Project Public Health 3.0, students write a paper and present a proposed development of a collective impact initiative to address a place-based and/or race-based inequity.
-Students will be individually assessed during the presentation and through a peer evaluation process. (pg.
-4) Develop workforce strategies that consider human motivation, adult learning principles, organizational factors, and available resources PUBH 8716 Pedagogical Methods and Practice for Public Health Leaders and Practitioners PUBH 8716 - In the Critical Analysis of CEPH Competencies and Pedagogical Recommendations, students critique CEPH's DrPH competencies from a public health practitioner-leader perspective and propose 3-5 new or improved competencies needed to train the next generation of public health workforce (pg.
+Students will be individually assessed during the presentation and through a peer evaluation process (p.
 4).
-In the Executive Mentorship Plan and Self-Appraisal, students will recommend several professional and leadership development opportunities for a partner student to support their public health workforce journey (pg.
-5).